 AREVA Med's research and development work has made it possible to produce high-purity 212Pb to develop new cancer treatments and increase production capacity.
 The AREVA Med team, in collaboration with leading scientists, chemists, and radiochemists, have developed innovative methods for radiolabeling a monoclonal antibody with a radioactive isotope.
 As a result, targeted alpha therapy using 212Pb has recently come back to the forefront of medical research.

-1. Supply 212Pb to AREVA Med for development of new anti-cancer treatments
+- Supply 212Pb for development of new cancer treatments